BarbyKelly/tic-tac-toe/README.md

 * Player has an option to choose a character for the game eg star, emoji, instead of the default "X"
 * Time limit for the game
 * Counting how many games player has played, how many wins, how many ties
-* Choice to have two players, instead of computer vs player
+* Choice to have two players, instead of the default option of 'computer vs player'

 [Back to top](#contents)